CristianMG/CristianMG/README.md

 ### Hi, I'm Cristian M G 👋

-## I'm a Sport man, Developer, and Consultant!!
+## I'm Sportman, Developer, and Consultant!!

 - :beginner: I started to work in app development from 2014 until now.
 I'm working as an Android native developer full time.
 - 🌱 Interested in: Blockchain and decentralized developing, I like smart contracts and blockchain in general, I think this is the future of economic world and I would like to take part of this change.